 90mm, 120mm or larger: If you are making minis this big as a GM, you must really hate your players 🙂

 It is usually much easier to increase the height of a mini than it is to decrease the height.
-So 1/35 scale minis can be extended at the waist of legs.
+So 1/35 scale minis can be extended at the waist or legs.
 Resizing larger minis can be somewhat difficult, but i generally cut them down at the just above the waist, or the upper legs and the calves or ankle.
-I generally don’t resize at the chest or shoulders as their is too much sculpted detail.
+I generally don’t resize at the chest or shoulders as there is too much sculpted detail.
 Sometimes you may need to also reduce the length of the mini’s arms, but i think you can generally get away with not doing this.
 Here are some examples of some minis i have resized…